kylenessen/masters-thesis/supplemental/results/results-revision-checklist.md

 - Need actual regression statistics (both p > 0.05, sunset "just barely")
 - Figure numbering issues are export artifacts, not source file issues
 - Work through these one at a time to avoid context overload
+- **Focus on Task 3.1 and Task 4.1 as the only remaining reviewer-requested items**